whenthiswinter/overwatch-map-affinity/README.md

 ## Caveats

-Heroes and maps added mid-timeframe are only counted from the season they existed in, and reworked maps only count data from after the rework.
+Heroes and maps added (or reworked) mid-timeframe are only counted from the season they existed in, and reworked maps only count data from after the rework.